krish14399/Semantic-data-processing-and-representation/README.md

 Folder Name: Markovify

-In this assignment, random sentences were generated from two different movie scripts using the markovify package.
+In this assignment, random sentences were generated from two different movie scripts using the Markovify package.
 The scripts used were from the Indian movie "Vikram" (Language: Tamil) and the Hollywood movie "Forrest Gump."
 The generated sentences showcase the application of Markov chains for text generation.

 2. Movie Genre Predictor